Loading...

 The SciFi headstage connects to Axon probes directly or to any neural probe with up to 2 male Omnetics 36 pin connectors (Omnetics A79024-001 or A79026-001) via the Axon Omnetics Adapter.
 The included router will be used to connect the SciFi to your network.

-Support is primarily for Mac and Linux computers, though windows will work.
-We recommended using a virtual environment.
+Mac and Linux operating systems are currently supported, with Windows support to follow.
+We recommended using a virtual environment for running Synapse.
 Please note that WSL is not currently supported.

 pip install science-synapse